manirajchahal/Windows-Server-Active-Directory-Project/README.md

 # Windows Server Active Directory Home Lab

 This repository documents a complete guide for setting up a Windows Server Active Directory Home Lab.
-The guide is based on a five‑episode video series and covers everything from initial server installation to advanced configuration and security hardening.
+The guide is based on my Windows Active Directory Server and covers everything from initial server installation to advanced configuration and security hardening.

 ## Table of Contents